Please click on the Public Safety Service below to view more information.

 Campus Watch is a program designed to alert the campus community that a formal process for reporting crimes and safety hazard exists on campus.
 Individuals can report incidents to the Police Office in person or phone: 910-755-7330 (extension 7330 by any campus phone).
 If you want to remain anonymous you may call 910-755-7410 (extension 7410 by any campus phone) or by e-mail: email@example.com.

 Emergency Call Boxes

 These emergency call boxes provide users with a simple way to call for emergency assistance.
-Press the large red button and speak clearly into the telephone.
-The call is automaticallty sent to “911″.
+Press the button and speak clearly into the telephone.
+The call is automatically sent to “911″.
 This two-way call box is located at parking lot 7 and the Dinah E. Gore Fitness and Aquatics Center pool area.

 Reporting Crime on Campus

-For an emergency, dial “911″ or dial “9-911″ from a campus phone.
+For an emergency, dial “911″.
 The Brunswick County Emergency Services center (911) will immediately alert BCC Police by radio and telephone.
 For non-emergencies, dial 910-755-7330 (office).
 To leave information anonymously dial 910-755-7410 (for non-emergencies) and leave a message on the recorded line or by e-mailing the following: firstname.lastname@example.org.
 All e-mails and phone messages are checked several times daily and all information will be addressed promptly.